Viking Cruises (Russian River Cruises)

 Viking Akun (MS Marshal Koshevoy) ship cruises on Volga River in Russia, departing from Moscow and St Petersburg.
 The northbound and southbound Itineraries allow passengers to explore the treasures of Russia on one of the best large-sized river ships sailing there.
-This Viking ship is named after Akun - one of the Varangian princes (vikings by origin) he and his brothers Igor and Rurik traveled from Scandinavia to permanently settle in Kiev and rule the territory together.
+This Viking ship is named after Akun - one of the Varangian princes (Vikings by origin) he and his brothers Igor and Rurik travelled from Scandinavia to permanently settle in Kiev and rule the territory together.

 The fully refurbished in 2014 Viking Akun is one of the 4 Viking ships in Russia - together with Viking Truvor, Viking Helgi, Viking Ingvar (all 3 were refurbished in 2013).
 Each of these vessels carries 204 passengers in 102 staterooms.
 The middle and upper deck staterooms feature private verandas.
 The accommodations meet European comfort standards and provide hotel-style beds, 26-inch flat TVs, in-room refrigerators.
 The beautiful public areas and restaurant facilities help make Viking Akun the finest river cruise ship in Russia.

 Cabin grades are 6.
 The total number of cabins is 102, of which 4 Suite, 67 Balcony, 33 with a non-opening window.
 Next are listed the ship's staterooms as types (categories), numbers and deck location:

 - Suites - JS (x2, deck3), AA (x2, deck2)

 - Balcony Staterooms - AX (x35, deck3), BX (x32, deck2)